-I have two birthday dinners that were, at different times in my life, my go-to birthday treat.
-I have previously written about an amazing Shrimp & Gorgondola Dip that was one of my birthday traditions.
+I had two birthday dinners that were, at different times in my life, my go-to birthday treat.
+I have previously written about an amazing Shrimp & Gorgonzola Dip that was one of my birthday traditions.
 This Easy Chicken Valdostana is the other birthday ritual dish that I would have when my mom came to visit me.

 There used to be an Italian restaurant where I lived that was tucked down a little alley with a brick path.
 It always felt like an adventure going there... a secret no one knew about but us.
 My mom and I were not familiar with this Northern Italian dish and ordered it on a whim.
 The recipe hails from a place called Valle D'Aosta and typically contains prosciutto, white wine and fontina cheese.
 One bite in, and we were completely hooked.
 It was everything you want in a chicken entree.
 The chicken was tender, there was cheese, ham (more on that later), it was saucy but you couldn't quite figure out the ingredients.
 We ate.
 In silence.
 The food was too good to talk.
-We were focused on our eating.
-It was a yearly treat I would anticipate starting months before my actual birthday.
+This chicken valdostana became a yearly treat I would anticipate starting months before my actual birthday.
 Eventually that restaurant closed down and I had to find a new birthday ritual.
 But I never forgot that incredible chicken and tried re-creating it over the years... so here we are.